 The Victorian Government released its updated cultural policy, Creative State 2028, at the end of last year.
 But I won’t be surprised if you missed it.

-Last year’s Parliamentary Inquiry into cultural and creative industries in Victoria had already found that it has never been harder for Victorians to make a living in the cultural and creative industries – and then this made it harder.
+Last year’s Parliamentary Inquiry into cultural and creative industries in Victoria had already found that it has never been harder for Victorians to make a living in the cultural and creative industries – then this made it harder.

 So, it’s no wonder Creative State has stayed mostly under the radar, nor – given the State’s financial circumstances – that the critique it’s received has been mostly about not putting its money where its mouth is.
 ‘The new policy presents some promising directions,’ NAVA’s Penelope Benton wrote for ArtsHub, ‘but it stops short of committing investment or clear timelines.’